smo0ths/UE4and5CommOpti/README.md

 #### you may need to set engine.ini to read only

-#### after pasting ini start game and set graphic settings to your spec low/med/high/ultra then restart game*
+#### after pasting ini start game and set graphic settings to your spec low/med/high/ultra on each setting then restart game*

 ```python
 [core.log]